Will I need a drain?

 Will the tissue and implant be tested?

-Dr Passaretti has worked closely with specialized breast pathologists to develop a standard protocol for bacterial and pathologic testing of all the specimens.
+Yes!
+Do not trust your pathology to just anyone.
+Dr Passaretti has worked closely with Dr. Babkowski, a breast pathologist with a specialty in BII and lymphoma, to develop a protocol for bacterial and pathologic testing of all the specimens.

 What is the recovery like?